-In addition you could be a NHS patient but you may choose to have some treatments that are not provided on the NHS, done privately (i.e. teeth whitening or any other cosmetic treatment).
+In addition, you could be an NHS patient but you may choose to have some treatments that are not provided on the NHS, done privately (i.e. teeth whitening or any other cosmetic treatment).
 Your dentist will advise you of the cost of any private treatment.

 Special arrangements can be made privately to provide home visits for patients who are very sick or disabled.

-Over the years we have developed experience in all aspects of dental case, but in certain cases we may refer patients to colleagues who have special skills in certain types of treatment for example: tooth straightening (orthodontics), extractions, sedation for adults and children.
+Over the years we have developed experience in all aspects of the dental case, but in certain cases, we may refer patients to colleagues who have special skills in certain types of treatment for example tooth straightening (orthodontics), extractions, sedation for adults and children.

-As a caring practice we take all necessary precautions to safeguard both patients and staff against blood-borne infections.
-We follow recommended guidelines with regards to the sterilisation of instruments and the use of disposable items.
+As a caring practice, we take all necessary precautions to safeguard both patients and staff against blood-borne infections.
+We follow recommended guidelines with regard to the sterilisation of instruments and the use of disposable items.

 It is our policy for each patient to see one dentist on a continuing basis.
 However, if this is not possible for any reason, suitable alternative arrangements will be made for you to see someone within the practice.